ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 https://github.com/kovasap/autojournal-on-gas

+TODO: try making my own version of https://weeks.ginatrapani.org/ based on my activity log data.
+It should be possible to do this by writing a script that downloads activity log data from the google sheet with the `gdrive` command line tool and formats it to the proper format for the weeks website.

+## This Page

 *This page should be kept up to date via a recurring Google task*

 Categories: [Lifestyle Optimizations]({{< relref "/" >}}?Lifestyle-Optimizations=true),